-To send flowers in memory of Cathy J Riddle, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Cathy J Riddle, please visit our Heartfelt Sympathies Store.

 And while on that subject (The story of my life) on November 26, 1956 my parents celebrated my birth and I was introduced to all as Catherine Jeanette Manier, the daughter of Allen & Zella Manier.

 I can’t believe that happened in the second half of last century but there are records on file in the court house which can corroborate this claim.

 So many things in my life seemed of little significance at the time they happened but then took on a greater importance as I got older.
 The memories I’m taking with me now are so precious and have more value than all the gold and silver in my jewelry box.

 Memories where do I begin?

 I Graduated Science Hill High School in 1974, I won many awards at the Appalachian Fair in Gray and of course I loved the competition, I cooked and baked for my family and friends, I worked for Holston Home for Children in Greeneville by helping so many families and children in the community, through laughter and tears.
 And my dream job at the Southeast Culinary College in Bristol, VA, my years at the Johnson City Community Theater were many, a lifetime; and so much fun, and marrying the love of my life Charlie Riddle.